RZYN2020/katsu-scheme/README.md

+# Why I start this project?

+Programming Language is such a fasinating field

 Extended from pr7rs https://github.com/jrincayc/r7rs-pico-spec

 Extended Features:
 1. allow input and output (IO) from expressions
 2. add immutable string
+3. evaluation order from left to right

 TODO:
 1. macro